Skip to content

 • Engage an executive sponsor – someone in the C-suite or connected to it.
 Work with the executive for guidance on how to present the story when it is time to tell it.

 • Collaborate with the leader to design the intervention.
-The manager will handle execution.
-You will take the role of the design consultant.
+The manager will handle the execution.
+You will take the role of design consultant.

 • Agree on measures.
 In the case of new employee turnover, you have the ratio, but you will need to quantify the financial impact on the business within the scope of your initiative.
 You need hard data, but don’t forget to include measurable intangibles like the impact on current employees.